 This sub-fund shall consist mainly of fixed-income transferable securities, such as fixed and/or floating rate bonds and convertible bonds, issued by issuers of any nationality and denominated in any currency.

-Preference shall be given to issuers from OECD countries.
+Investments in fixed-income transferable securities may not exceed 50% of the sub-fund's net assets.
 The proportion of investments made in variable-income transferable securities, such as equities and warrants on transferable securities may not, in principle, exceed 25% of the net assets of this sub-fund.